danlinW527/danlinW527/README - Welcome to Danlin W GitHub Profile.md

 # Welcome to My GitHub Profile

 Hello, and welcome to my GitHub profile!
-My name is Danlin, and I'm a software engineering bootcamp student.
+My name is Danlin, and I recently graduated from a software engineering bootcamp.
 I'm excited to learn more about software development and create innovative projects that solve real-world problems.

 ## About Me